 2.0 Site Status Summary

-The SLDA was created for disposal of radioactive wastes from the nearby Apollo Nuclear Fabrication Facility, which was under the Atomic Energy Commission (AEC) license SNM-145.
-Radioactive waste was disposed in trenches at the SLDA site in accordance with AEC regulations at the time.
+The SLDA was authorized to operate by the Atomic Energy Commission license SNM–145.
 AEC is the predecessor of the U.S. Nuclear Regulatory Commission (NRC).
 The SLDA site is now under NRC license SNM-2001, which BWXT currently holds.
-There are 10 trenches at the SLDA with radioactive and non-radioactive wastes occupying approximately 0.5 ha [1.2 ac].
+The 10 trenches at SLDA cover approximately 0.5 ha [1.2 ac].
 Radioactive material in the trenches consists of natural uranium; enriched and depleted uranium; and smaller quantities of thorium, americium, and plutonium.

 3.0 Major Technical or Regulatory Issues

 On August 5, 2011, the NRC executed a Confirmatory Order Modifying BWXT's License No. SNM-2001.
 After the NRC placed BWX Technologies Inc. license in abeyance for the SLDA site, the USACE assumed physical possession of the site on August 22, 2011, and began cleanup activities.